Breast Health & Thermography

 Non-invasive| Safe | Accurate | No Radiation | Painless | Non-contact | State-of-the-art Equipment

-To support early prevention of Breast Cancer.* Infrared Breast Thermography is an imaging of the temperatures on the surface of the breast and is a risk assessment tool.
-It does not replace Ultrasound, Mammography and/or MRI but has been an important FDA-approved tool for adjunctive breast cancer risk assessment since 1982.
+It is a thermal measurement of breast surfaces for assessing breast health.
+To support early prevention of some breast problems.
+Infrared Breast Thermography is an imaging of the temperatures on the surface of the breast and can show some physiologic changes in the breasts that can help assess breast health changes.
+It does not replace Ultrasound, Mammography and/or MRI but according to the FDA is an adjunct to mammography.
 Thermography and Mammography are different, and both have an important role to play.
 Here is a comparison of the most important differences

 Thermogram vs. Mammogram?

 A non invasive, no radiation, no touch method of imaging the patterns of heat given off by your body.
-The associated patterns reflect different aspects of risk and/or breast health.
+The associated patterns reflect different aspects of breast health.

 Functional assessment: Thermal pattern changes are reflective of physiological or functional changes.